joonhwae-park/joonhwae-park.github.io/pages/about.md

 ## Research Interests
 My research interest lies at the intersection between societal and technical aspects of the real world.
 In terms of methodologies, I focus on integrating **Machine Learning with Causal Inference**.
-Specifically, I'm interested in considering multiple modalities together to uncover novel features that can explain the mechanism of human behavior within the context of **{E-commerce, Online Platform}**.
+Specifically, I'm interested in considering multiple modalities together to uncover novel features that can explain the mechanism of human decision-making within the context of **{E-commerce, Online Platform}**.
 Additionally, I am passionate about exploring **Recommender Systems** using **{Experimental Design, Agent-based Simulation}**.
 For instance, I am curious about the construction of recommendation sets to address the diversity-relevance trade-off.

 ## Working Papers